Design-Dude/ddLocale/README.md

 ```
 	ddLocale.init({
-		log: false, // optional, default true
+		cultures: [ // all available languages
+			{
+				culture: "en",
+				title: "English"
+			},
+			{
+				culture: "nl-NL",
+				title: "Nederlands",
+				direction: "ltr" // optional ltr or rtl
+			}
+		],
+		path: "lang", // path from the root to the language files, default "lang"
 		language: "", // optional if culture is used, default "en" (lowercase)
 		country: "", // optional, default "" (uppercase)
 		culture: "nl-NL", // optional, overrules language and country if set
 		replacement: "?", // optional, default __
-		path: "lang", // path from the root to the language files, default "lang"
+		menu: {
+			domId: "language", // id of dom-node where language menu will be triggered
+			button: "", // "long" title, "short" language code or some translation "key"
+			menu: "center" // optional, className for the dropdown menu
+		},
 		ready: function (object) {
 			/*
 				new language loaded